Did my audience remember my key message?

 - Use polls – Get your audience to vote via a link on their mobile.
 Results come up on the screen immediately.
 It makes for a more dynamic engagement with the audience.
 Try Glisser, or Participoll.

 - Use hyperlinks – hyperlink your slides so that you can go into different sections at different times.
-Who says a ppt has to go from A to B?
+Who says a presentation has to go from A to B?
 By having a closer rapport with your audience you can take them on a different journey each time.
 Exploring & adapting to demand and interest is great for increasing presentation engagement.
 See an example of hyperlinked PowerPoint menu navigation in our portfolio.

 - Use animation – to help your audience understand your content.
 Well timed entrances help to keep people focused where you need them to be.
 Movement attracts the eye.
 That’s why we all end up looking at TV screens when in cafes / bars etc. it’s simply the movement.
-Good animation will keep your audience entertained and attracted to your slides
+Good animation will keep your audience entertained and attracted to your slides.

 - Embed video – it’s easy these days to embed videos.
 Just keep them short!
 Remember you’re there to present, not to host a cinema club…

 - Waft the smell of popcorn into the room.
 Then bottle & sell “Popcorn d’Eau”, a new perfume, and make a fortune by improving worldwide business memories…